thecodingmachine/integration.drupal.druplash/doc/tutorial.md

 }
 </pre>

-<p>If you can choose between setTitle and @Title, please choose the annotation.
+If you can choose between setTitle and @Title, please choose the annotation.
 Indeed, some blocks relying an the page title might be displayed before you enter in the controller's method.
-For instance, if you have a bread-crumb relying on the page's title, the @Title might be your only option, since the breadcrumb might be called before the setTitle function.</p>
+For instance, if you have a bread-crumb relying on the page's title, the @Title might be your only option, since the breadcrumb might be called before the setTitle function.

 <h3>Step 6: overrding the Drupal Menu settings</h3>
-<p>Sometimes, you may want to set additional settings into drupal's menu settings.</p>
+Sometimes, you may want to set additional settings into drupal's menu settings.
-<p>To do so, there is a @DrupalMenuSettings annotation defined by a JSON object in value.
-The structure of the object will map the menu item structure :</p>
+To do so, there is a @DrupalMenuSettings annotation defined by a JSON object in value.
+The structure of the object will map the menu item structure :
 <pre class="brush: php">

 	/**